 How to design Group curriculum

-Groups are less about formal instruction on a topic and more about sharing ideas, completing projects, or collaboration.
+Groups are less about formal instruction on a topic and more about sharing ideas, completing projects, or collaborating.
 With this in mind, the Group classroom looks a little different from the original Outschool classroom, and Group class listings will have different engagement requirements than other class formats.

 Educators should focus on creating Groups around very learner-driven subjects that won’t require a large amount of direct instruction.
 You are required to post in any Group you’re facilitating at least once a week, but checking in more often will help you retain learners and successfully moderate activity.
-Engaging learners in your Group may look like:
+Engaging learners in your Group may look like this:

 - Creating a discussion thread